Best Tours in Ica and Huacachina

 Natural Wonders: The Ballestas Islands and Paracas Reserve

 A short drive from Ica, the Paracas National Reserve and the Ballestas Islands offer a chance to witness incredible wildlife, including sea lions, penguins, and various bird species.
 The reserve’s unique coastal landscapes provide a striking contrast to Ica’s sandy desert, showcasing the region’s natural diversity.
-The famous Candelabra geoglyph, carved into a hillside and visible from the sea, is another mysterious and intriguing attraction in the area.
+The famous Candelabro geoglyph, carved into a hillside and visible from the sea, is another mysterious and intriguing attraction in the area.